open-guides/og-aws/README.md

 	-	🐥[QuickSight](https://aws.amazon.com/quicksight/): Business intelligence service
 	-	[SES](https://aws.amazon.com/ses/): Send and receive e-mail for marketing or transactions
 	-	[API Gateway](https://aws.amazon.com/api-gateway/): Proxy, manage, and secure API calls
+	-	[IoT](https://aws.amazon.com/iot/): Manage bidirectional communication over HTTP, WebSockets, and MQTT between AWS and clients (often but not necessarily “things” like appliances or sensors)
 	-	[WAF](https://aws.amazon.com/waf/): Web firewall for CloudFront to deflect attacks
-	-	[KMS](https://aws.amazon.com/kms/): Store and manage encryption keys securely
+	-	[KMS](#kms): Store and manage encryption keys securely
 	-	[Inspector](https://aws.amazon.com/inspector/): Security audit
 	-	[Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/): Automated tips on reducing cost or making improvements
 -	⛓🕍**Compound services:** These are similarly specific, but are full-blown services that tackle complex problems and may tie you in.
 Usefulness depends on your requirements.
 If you have large or significant need, you may have these already managed by in-house systems and engineering teams: